madgik/Docker-OptiquePostgres/README.md

   It will return your docker-machine ip **(from now on use this instead of localhost if you are on Windows or Mac)**.

 ## Functionality and Settings
-- The postgres server inside the container has one database named "nw"
+- The postgres server inside the container has one database named "ns"
 - The default user will be "postgres" and a password can be set but it is optional